 In fact, Mojzsis said, the crust of the northern hemisphere appears to be somewhat younger than the ancient southern highlands, which would agree with their findings.

-“The surprising part is how well it fit into our understanding of the dynamics of planet formation,” said Mojzsis, referring to the theoretical impact.
-“Such a large impact event elegantly fits in to what we understand from that formative time.”
+“The surprising part is how well it fits into our understanding of the dynamics of planet formation,” said Mojzsis, referring to the theoretical impact.
+“Such a large impact event elegantly fits into what we understand from that formative time.”

 Such an impact would also be expected to have generated a ring of material around Mars that later coalesced into Phobos and Deimos; this explains in part why those moons are made of a mix of native and non-Martian material.